topo-gps/topo-gps-manual/en/routes/transportation_means.rst

 <APPLE>
 Horse
 -----
-This should be used for planning a horse riding route.
+The horse transportation means should be used for planning and generating a horse riding route.
 It is a new possibility and might not be optimal.
 It will prefer bridleways (but only those which are not forbidden for pedestrians).
 It will avoid specially designated bicycle roads, since in most countries they are forbidden for horses.
 An internet connection is necessary.
 In the settings you can set the following options: